Loops and Files#

 print('Short book!')

-We can put a print statement inside a for loop.
-In this example, we only print a line from the book when count is 1.
+We can put an if statement inside a for loop.
+The following example only prints a line from the book when count is 1.
 The other lines are read, but not displayed.

 fp = open('2600-0.txt')